Source: James K. Polk

 James Polk served as President of the United States from 1845-1849.
 As a Democrat, he had previously represented Tennessee in the House of Representatives and as governor.
 He won the 1844 election against Henry Clay and as President is remembered for his successes in foreign policy, his victory in the Mexican-American War, establishing a treasury system which lasted for over half a century, and securing passage for the Walker tariff of 1846.

-The statue stands in the center of the Genevieve Morehead Memorial Art Rotunda surrounded by portraits from Mrs. Morehead’s private collection.
+The statue stands in the center of the Genevieve Morehead Memorial Art Rotunda surrounded by portraits from Mrs. Morehead’s private collection, in Chapel Hill, NC.

 The rotunda where the Polk statue is located is inside Morehead Planetarium, the first of its kind in the Southeast.